wentzien/cocalc-docker/README.md

 ## Instructions

 Install Docker on your computer (e.g., `apt-get install docker.io` on Ubuntu).
-Make sure you have at least **10GB disk space free**, then type
+Make sure you have at least **15GB disk space free**, then type

     docker run --name=cocalc -d -v ~/cocalc:/projects -p 443:443 sagemathinc/cocalc

-wait a minute, then visit https://localhost.
+wait a few minutes for the image to pull, decompress and the container to start, then visit https://localhost.
 It is expected that you'll see a "Your connection is not private" warning, since you haven't set up a security certificate.
 Click "Show advanced" and "Proceed to localhost (unsafe)".

 NOTES:
  - This Docker image only supports 64-bit Intel.